ipb-halle/MetFrag/projects/metfragcl/index.md

 </div>
 <p><p>
 <h4>Parameter file</h4>
 All input parameters for MetFrag CL are specified in a <span style="font-weight:bold">parameter file</span>.
-The parameter file contains all necessary settings to processa given MS/MS peak list.
+The parameter file contains all necessary settings to process a given MS/MS peak list.
 An example parameter file for querying PubChem can be downloaded <a href="https://msbi.ipb-halle.de/~cruttkie/metfrag/example_parameter_file.txt">here</a>.
 The corresponding example MS/MS peak list can be downloaded <a href="https://msbi.ipb-halle.de/~cruttkie/metfrag/example_data.txt">here</a>.
 Further example files are given below.
 <p>
 To view the contents of the example file it can be opened with a text editor.
 Lines starting with # are comments and not used by MetFrag.
 <div class="code">